hartwigmedical/hmftools/pipeline/README_ONCOANALYSER.md

 ### Running from REDUX BAM
 Read mapping with [bwa-mem2](https://github.com/bwa-mem2/bwa-mem2) followed by read pre-processing with [REDUX](https://github.com/hartwigmedical/hmftools/tree/master/redux) are the pipeline steps that take the most time and compute resources.
-Thus, we can re-run Oncoanalyser from a REDUX BAM if it is already exists, e.g. due to updates to downstream [HMFtools](https://github.com/hartwigmedical/hmftools/tree/master/).
+Thus, we can re-run Oncoanalyser from a REDUX BAM if it is already exists, e.g. due to updates to downstream tools from [hmftools](https://github.com/hartwigmedical/hmftools/tree/master/).

 Simply provide the REDUX BAM path, specifying `bam_redux` under `filetype`: